Capacity Allocation

 Last updated

-In the Impossible Cloud Network (ICN), Service Providers (SPs) can request and allocate storage capacity across the network, allowing them to access decentralised cloud services efficiently.
-The allocation of capacity is handled automatically by the ICN protocol, ensuring that the best-suited Hardware Providers (HPs) within a cluster are selected to meet the SP’s needs.
+In the Impossible Cloud Network (ICN), Builders can request and allocate storage capacity across the network, allowing them to access decentralised cloud services efficiently.
+The allocation of capacity is handled automatically by the ICN protocol, ensuring that the best-suited Hardware Providers (HPs) within a cluster are selected to meet the Builder’s needs.

 Region: The broadest geographical classification, such as Europe West (EUW).